dku-boanlab/sfc/README.md

 - NFV platform for service chaining

 # Notification
-- This platform works without any SDN controllers
+- This platform works without any SDN controllers.
 - If you find any bugs or have some questions, please send an e-mail to me.

 # Configuration